-The secretarial services area also included the telephone message center through which North Dakota residents used toll-free incoming wide area telephone service (WATS) lines to obtain information about pending legislative proposals and to leave messages for their senators and representatives.
-In addition, materials faxed to the Legislative Assembly are received in the secretarial services area, are sorted, and are delivered to the appropriate individuals in the legislative chambers.
+Secretarial services also includes telephone message services through which North Dakota residents use toll-free incoming wide area telephone service (WATS) lines to obtain information about pending legislative proposals and to leave messages for their senators and representatives.
 Telephone calls are rotated to an available attendant or to the next available attendant on a basis that attempts to equalize the calls received by each attendant.
 Rather than a busy signal if all attendants are busy with calls, voice mail instruction gives the caller an option to wait until the next available attendant or to leave a voice mail message.
-Calls received afterhours are routed to voice mail, and these messages are handled the next business day by the first attendant on duty.
+Calls received after hours are routed to voice mail, and these messages are handled the next business day by the first attendant on duty.

 There usually are two types of calls--either seeking information or leaving a message.
-If a caller asks for information on whether a bill on a particular subject has been introduced or on the status of a specific bill. the telephone attendant accesses the computerized bill status system through that attendant's personal computer and either uses the subject index to review the subject matter of bills introduced or accesses the bill by number to determine the current status of that proposal.
+If a caller asks for information on whether a bill on a particular subject has been introduced or on the status of a specific bill, the telephone attendant accesses the bill status information on the legislative branch website through that attendant's computer and either uses the subject index to review the subject matter of bills introduced or accesses the bill by number to determine the current status of that proposal.
 The attendant then gives the information to the caller.
-If the caller asks to leave a message for a legislator (by policy a caller may leave a message only for that caller's local legislators--the senator and two representatives of the district in which that caller resides--and the legislators of the city of the caller and for specifically named legislators identified by the caller), the attendant determines who the caller's legislators are (if the caller does not know), accesses the computerized message system, and enters the caller's name, address, telephone number, e-mail address, the specific bill number for the message, and The legislator then receives this the message. information on the legislator's personal computer.
-During the 2011 legislative session, there were 6,076 calls (5,849 in 2009) to the message center.
-This resulted in 852 messages to members and 1,909 items placed in constituent views.
-Online submission through the legislative branch website had 704 messages and 1,079 constituent views.
+If the caller asks to leave a message for a legislator (by policy a caller may leave a message only for that caller's local legislators--the senator and two representatives of the district in which that caller resides--and the legislators of the city of the caller and for specifically named legislators identified by the caller), the attendant determines who the caller's legislators are (if the caller does not know); accesses the computerized constituent message and viewpoint application; and enters the caller's name, address, telephone number, email address, the specific bill number for the message, and any message.
+The legislator then receives this information on the legislator's computer.